-MANILA -- The kidnapped son of an election official has been released by his abductors in Cagayan de Oro City on Monday afternoon without ransom payment, officials said.
+MANILA -- The kidnapped son of an election official was released by his abductors in Cagayan de Oro City on Monday afternoon without ransom payment, officials said.

 Mindanao Development Authority Chairman Jesus Dureza confirmed the release of 22-year-old Nuraldin Yusoph in a television interview Monday evening but gave no further details.

 Dureza said no ransom was paid for the victim's release.
 More information will be released on Tuesday, he added.

 Yusoph, son of Commission on Elections (Comelec) Commissioner Elias Yusoph, was abducted on June 20 at Bato Ali Mosque in the village of Sabala in Marawi City.

 The victim's kidnappers earlier demanded the nullification of electoral votes in the municipalities of Malabang, Picong, Taraka, and Masiu in Lanao del Sur.